Financial reports: Annual Finance Report, the Pupil Premium Grant and our Value for Money statement

-- The Breakfast Revision Course Programme is also targeted at lower achieving pupils who would benefit from revising alone or in groups.
+- The Breakfast Revision Course Programme is targeted at lower achieving students who would benefit from revising alone or in groups.
 The free healthy breakfast helps them to be in the right frame of mind for study.

 - Subsidised Field Trips Abroad is in recognition and response to the increasing number of parents that can no longer afford to pay for school field trips thereby damaging their child’s potential.
 The Academy offers support in order to ensure that talent is not wasted by pupils missing out on education opportunities that can be life transforming.

 - Subsidised Music Tuition is available on a range of instruments and voice training.
 These takes place in groups or individually and the tuition cost is subsidised to encourage more pupils to participate.
-Some other sponsorships are also available towards talented pupils to be able to participate in bigger music achievement schemes.
+Some other sponsorships are also available for talented pupils to participate in bigger music achievement schemes.

-In August 2016 the gaps between Pupil Premium students and non-Pupil Premium students are shown above.
-It was determined that more one-to-one, home tutoring and Saturday School intervention would be targeted at students who were under performing at this stage.
-Inevitably this meant that the Pupil Premium Grant was used to employ more English one-to-one support.
-The progress made by this group over the next 12 months to their final examinations is shown below.
+In August 2017 the gaps between Pupil Premium students and non-Pupil Premium students are shown in the chart below.
+It demonstrates that additional one-to-one, home tutoring and Saturday School intervention targeted at students who under performing at this stage helps to raise standards.
+In summary, the impact our Pupil Premium Grant is clearly evident in the progress made by this group in their final examinations as shown in the chart below.

 The strategies employed above has had a significant impact on progress and reducing in-school variation between Pupil Premium and non-Pupil Premium students.